 8] Format partition/drive

 This solution requires you to format the partition/drive.
 Alternatively, you can create a new partition on your drive, and if need be create a Temp folder and see if that helps.

 If previously you don’t get this error when you boot your Windows 11/10 computer or when you try to install a software on your device, then it’s entirely possible that the issue was facilitated by a change that your system has gone through recently that you are unaware of.

 In this case, since you have no idea what changed that might be triggering the error in view, you can perform System Restore (any changes like application installs, user preferences and anything else made after the restore point will be lost) to revert to a date prior to when the issue started.

 At this point, if nothing has worked for you and the issue in hand persists, you can reset Windows 11/10 to have the issue resolved.
 Choose the option to keep your personal files when performing the reset operation on your device.

 Hope this helps!

-How do I fix Unable to create a temporary file?
+How do I fix unable to execute a file in the Temp directory?